Hotel Negresco

-The Hotel Negresco is a hotel and site of the restaurant Le Chantecler, located on the Promenade des Anglais on the Baie des Anges in Nice, France.
+The Hotel Negresco is a luxury hotel and site of the restaurant Le Chantecler, located on the Promenade des Anglais on the Baie des Anges in Nice, France.
 It was named after Henri Negresco (1868–1920), who had the palatial hotel constructed in 1912.
 In keeping with the conventions of the times, when the Negresco opened in 1913 its front opened on the side opposite the Mediterranean Sea.

 History

 Henri Negresco, born Alexandru Negrescu, was the son of an innkeeper.
-He was educated and worked as a confectioner at the luxurious Casa Capșa in Bucharest, Romania, left home at the age of 25 (earlier sources mentioned 15, but it is not really possible, he finished the military service in Romania and there is at least one photo with him in Bucharest at older age) going first to Paris then to the French Riviera where he became very successful.
+He was educated in Romania and began his professional career as a confectioner at the renowned Casa Capșa in Bucharest.
+At the age of 25—though some earlier sources suggest 15, which seems unlikely given that he completed military service in Romania and there is photographic evidence of him in Bucharest at an older age—Negresco left Romania.
+He first moved to Paris and later settled on the French Riviera, where he found considerable success.

 As director of the Municipal Casino in Nice, he had the idea to build a sumptuous hotel of quality that would attract the wealthiest of clients.
 After arranging the financing, he hired the great architect of the "café society" Édouard-Jean Niermans to design the hotel and its now famous pink dome.
-The spectacular Baccarat 16,309-crystal chandelier in the Negresco's Royal Lounge was commissioned by Czar Nicholas II, who due to the October revolution was unable to take delivery.
+The spectacular Baccarat 16,309-crystal chandelier in the Negresco's Royal Lounge was commissioned by Czar Nicholas II, who due to the October Revolution was unable to take delivery.

 Contrary to popular belief, the large window of the Royal Lounge – listed as an Historical Monument – is not the work of Gustave Eiffel.
 Eiffel never worked at the Negresco; instead it is entirely the work of Edouard-Jean Niermans.

 Henri Negresco faced a downturn in his affairs when World War I broke out two years after he opened for business.
 His hotel was converted to a hospital.
 By the end of the war, the number of wealthy visitors to the Riviera had dropped off to the point that the hotel was in severe financial difficulty.
 Seized by creditors, the Negresco was sold to a Belgian company.
 Henri Negresco died a few years later in Paris at the age of 52.